Phone: (703) 993-2567

 Fairfax, VA 22030

-Gary R. Galluzzo (Ph.D., Syracuse University) is a Professor in the College of Education and Human Development, as well as the Director of the Ph.D. in Education program.
+Gary R. Galluzzo (Ph.D., Syracuse University) is Professor Emeritus in the College of Education and Human Development, as well as the Director of the Ph.D. in Education program.

 Dr. Galluzzo served as Dean of Masons then-Graduate School of Education and as the Executive Vice-President of the National Board for Professional Teaching Standards.
 He has been at George Mason University since 1997.

 Dr. Galluzzo came to Mason from the University of Northern Colorado, where he was Professor and Dean of the College of Education.
 He also served as the director of the Laboratory School at the University of Northern Colorado.
 He has been on the faculty at Western Kentucky University and Rowan University (NJ).
 He began his career as a high school History-Social Studies teacher in upstate New York.

 He served as a member of the Board of Directors of the National Board for Professional Teaching Standards from 1994 through 2000, and on the Board of Directors of the American Association of Colleges for Teacher Education (AACTE) from 1995-1998.
 He also served as the Co-Chair of the Colorado Teachers and Special Services Professional Standards Board from 1992-1997.